-The face filters, inspired by the museum's taxidermy collections and witches' familiars, were exhibited as QR codes at the Mana Contemporary, Miami as part of Digital Art Month in association with Contemporary Art and Digital Art Fair.
-I Can See You film won Best Original Concept for experimental filmmaking at Jane Austen International Film Festival and received two Honourable Mentions by Experimental Forum and NFT|New Media|Experimental|Digital Arts Film Festival.
+The augmented reality face filters, inspired by the museum's taxidermy collections and witches' familiars, were also exhibited as QR codes at the Mana Contemporary, Miami, as part of Digital Art Month in association with Contemporary Art and Digital Art Fair.

 Credits